Opinion polling for United States presidential elections: 1980

-During primary season, incumbent President Jimmy Carter held a steady lead over the Republican front-runner Ronald Reagan, despite a primary challenge from Senator Ted Kennedy.
-Reagan, the former Governor of California and GE spokesman, passed Carter in the polls after the primaries, winning over voters dissatisfied with Carter's handling of the economy, the energy crisis, and the Iran hostage crisis.
+During primary season, President Carter held a steady lead over former Governor of California Ronald Reagan—the Republican front-runner, despite a primary challenge from Senator Ted Kennedy.
+Reagan and GE spokesman, passed Carter in the polls after the primaries, winning over voters dissatisfied with Carter's handling of the economy, the energy crisis, and the Iran hostage crisis.
 As the race neared its finish, Carter had apparently closed the gap with Reagan; some outlets gave him the lead.
 Reagan ran an upbeat campaign focused on fixing the economy and restoring America's image, diminished by Watergate and the war in Vietnam.
 Carter was more negative, attacking Reagan's record on civil rights and social issues.
 Reagan defeated Carter in a blowout on election night, the third win for Republicans in the past four presidential races.